Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 2. Buyer Information: This includes the name, address, and contact information (email, phone, or both) of the buyer or company receiving the invoice.

-3. Invoice Number: A unique identifier for the invoice, which is used for tracking purposes.
+3. Invoice Number: A unique identifier for the invoice, used for tracking purposes.

 4. Invoice Date: The date on which the invoice was issued.